pkalivas/radiate/docs/source/genome.md

 - **Genotype**: A collection of chromosomes that represent the complete genetic makeup of an individual.
 - **Phenotype**: The representation of an individual in the population that holds additional information like fitness scores.
 - **Population**: A collection of phenotypes that represent the current group being evolved
+- **Species**: An optional grouping of similar phenotypes to manage diversity.
+- **Ecosystem**: The highest level that wraps the entire genetic algorithm environment.